NVIDIA Corporation

 Revocable or Irrevocable Living Trust Document:

-Preparation of a revocable or irrevocable living trust for the Member and/or Covered Family Member.
+Preparation of a revocable or irrevocable living trust for the Member and/or Covered Spouse.
 This benefit does not include services related to transactions to fund the trust or transfer assets into it.
 This benefit does not include tax planning or tax advice.
 This benefit does not include the preparation of: a charitable or charitable remainder trust; special needs trust; tax by-pass or credit shelter trust; asset protection trust; insurance trust; qualified domestic trust (QDOT); qualified terminable interest property trust (QTIP); or blind trust.

 Probate of Small Estate: